MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Materials and Methods

 \subsection{Implementation of \reside}

 In Study I, randomly positioned $P=576$ patches and $P=2,\!306$ patches were used to train the denoiser in \resides and \residem, respectively.
 For \residem, the $2,\!306$ patches were evenly distributed across the 16 training images.
 The patch size was fixed at $64 \times 64$.
 For Studies II and III, randomly positioned $P=288$ patches and $P=4,\!608$ patches were used to train the denoiser in \resides and \residem, respectively.
 For \residem, the $4,\!608$ patches were again evenly distributed across the 16 training image series.
 The patch size was fixed at $64 \times 64 \times 20$.
+In all three studies, the locations of patches were randomly shuffled from one epoch to the next.
 The mean squared error was used as a cost function to train the denoiser.
 The real and imaginary parts were split into two channels.
 The architecture of the denoiser is shown in \figref{network}.
 Each convolutional layer had 128 kernels of size $3 \times 3$ for Study I and size $3 \times 3 \times 3$ for Studies II and III.
 We used Adam optimizer with the learning rate $10^{-3}$ for Study I and $10^{-4}$ for Studies II and III.
 The training in \residem was performed on an NVIDIA RTX 2080 Ti for Study I and an NVIDIA RTX 3090 for Studies II and III.
-For Study I, the measurement noise variance $\sigma^2$ was estimated from the outer fringes of k-space.
-For Study II, the noise was synthetically added; therefore, the value of $\sigma^2$ was precisely known.
-For Study III, the value of $\sigma^2$ was estimated from the noise pre-scan, which was included in the raw data file.
-The value of $\tau$ was set at 0.65, 0.9, and 1.15 for Studies I, II, and III, respectively, and the value of $\alpha$ was set at 0.1 for all studies.
+For Study I, the measurement noise variance $\sigma^2$ was approximated from the outer fringes of k-space.
+For Study II, the noise was synthetically added; therefore, the value of $\sigma^2$ was precisely known. \textr{For Study III, the value of $\sigma^2$ was inferred from the data scaling factor applied after noise pre-whitening.} The value of $\tau$ was set at 0.65, 0.9, and 1.15 for Studies I, II, and III, respectively, and the value of $\alpha$ was set at 0.1 for all studies.
 The value of $s_0^2$ was set such that the initial SNR for the denoiser training was 5 dB.
 The number of iterations, $T$, for \resides and \residem was set at 80 for all three studies.
 Within each iteration, the denoiser was trained for a total of ten epochs.
 The code for \resides and \residem is available here \href{https://github.com/OSU-MR/reside}{https://github.com/OSU-MR/reside}